Update on Super for Surgery: Changes to Application for Early Withdrawal of Super (early Superannuation release) via the ATO.

 How DO patients typically pay for their Plastic Surgery procedures?

-Again, requests for early release of Super for Surgery are not as common as the news stories would have you believe, although request have increased lately in a changing economy and a more obese population requiring weight loss surgery.
+- Again, requests for early release of Super for Surgery are not as common as the news stories would have you believe, although request have increased lately in a changing economy and a more obese population requiring weight loss surgery.

 Getting payment method advice is a great idea before embarking on any of these options for Surgery.